• Share this:

 Dermoscopy: Examination of skin lesions using a special magnifying tool.

-Benefits of Regular Screenings
+What Are the Benefits of Regular Cancer Screenings?

 Early Detection of Diseases: Screenings can detect diseases or health conditions at an early stage when they may be more treatable and manageable.
 This is particularly important for conditions such as cancer, diabetes, and cardiovascular diseases.